nunit/docs/docs/articles/developer-info/Packaging-the-Framework.md

 ### Update Copyright Year

-The copyright year in all the source files is only updated as they are changed, but the copyright in the `[assembly: AssemblyCopyright("...")]` and the copyright text displayed by `nunitlite` should be updated to the year of the release.
+The copyright in the `[assembly: AssemblyCopyright("...")]` and the copyright text displayed by `nunitlite` should be updated to the year of the release.
 Search for `AssemblyCopyright` in the solution and update it where needed, then check `TextUI.cs` in `nunitlite-runner` for default values used when no attribute is found.

 If necessary, update the year in the general copyright notice LICENSE.txt.
 Note that these copyright notices refer to each of the packages in their entirety.
-Each of the `.nuspec` files in the `nuget` subdirectory contains a copyright line, which should also be updated along with `program.cs` and `program.vb` in the `nuspec/nunitlite` directory.
+Each of the `.nuspec` files in the `nuget` subdirectory contains a copyright line, which should also be updated.

-Notices at the top of each source code file are only updated when copyrightable changes are made to the file, not at the time of release.

 ### Update CHANGES File